Ihor Podolchak

-Ihor Podolchak (Ігор Подольчак, Ihor Podolczak; born April 9, 1962) is a Ukrainian filmmaker and visual artist.
+Ihor Podolchak (Ігор Подольчак; Ihor Podolczak; born April 9, 1962) is a Ukrainian filmmaker and visual artist.
 He is a co-founder of the creative association Masoch Fund, and a participant in the Ukrainian New Wave.

 Ihor Podolchak was named as one of the 10 most prominent Ukrainian filmmakers by Forbes Ukraine in 2014, and is a member of the Ukrainian Film Academy.

 Biography

 Podolchak was born in Lviv, Ukrainian SSR, USSR (now Ukraine).
 He graduated from Lviv Academy of Fine Arts (then Lviv State Institute of Applied and Decorative Arts) with distinction in 1984.
 From 1984 to 1985 he served in the Soviet Border Troops on the Soviet-Polish border.

 From 1985 to 1986 he worked in the Art Fund of the Union of Artists of Ukraine.
 Since 1986, he has been a free artist and curator of contemporary art.
-He has also been a participant and laureate of numerous international exhibitions, organized and held in various international exhibitions across Ukraine, Russia, the US, and Norway.After completing his military service, he founded Production Center ltd, a company engaged in film production, creating series projects for Ukrainian and Russian TV channels.
+He has also been a participant and laureate of numerous international exhibitions, organized and held in various international exhibitions across Ukraine, Russia, the US, and Norway.
+After completing his military service, he founded Production Center ltd, a company engaged in film production, creating series projects for Ukrainian and Russian TV channels.

-After establishing the Masoch Fund, together with Igor Durich, he actively conducted various artistic projects in Ukraine, Russia, and in Germany.
+After establishing the Masoch Fund, together with Igor Durich, he actively conducted various artistic projects in Ukraine, Russia, Poland and in Germany.
 Since 1997, he has been engaged in the integrated design of the visual-image components of political election campaigns in both Ukraine and Russia.
 Since 2006, he has written, scripted, shot, and produced movies such as: